TinEye/tineye-services-nodejs/README.md

 * Add asserts to tests
 * Add more comprehensive tests
 * Re-factor compare to remove duplicate code
-* alter extractCollectionColors to make optional params object
+* Alter extractCollectionColors to make optional params object
 * Alter methods to return promises if no callback is provided